-- Camp Gan Israel continues to stay current with the ever-changing health environment by continuing to: - o Be in contact with the Public Health Department of the County of Wake County to monitor local conditions. - o Regularly review updated guidance from state agencies, including the North Carolina Department of Public Health. - o Update and receive guidance from the Camp Gan Israel Medical and Safety committees. - o Review and implement recommendations from the American Camp Association. - o Review and implement recommendations from Chabad of the Carolinas. - CGI is a branch of Chabad of Raleigh who are also following the guidance presented here in their use of the facility. - CGI has a plan for the possibility of repeated closures, G-d forbid, if persons associated with the facility or in the community become ill with COVID- 19. - The more people a camper or staff member interacts with and the longer that interaction, the higher the risk of COVID-19 spread.
-To this end, CGI will limit both the number of people each camper and staff member interacts with, as well as the amount of time of those interactions.
-Whenever possible, individuals will be outdoors, and socially distanced from each other. (being cognizant of the Carolina summer conditions) Please read the guidelines below for the specifics of this plan.
+- Camp Gan Israel continues to stay current with the ever-changing health environment by continuing to: - Regularly review updated guidance from state agencies, including the North Carolina Department of Public Health. - Update and receive guidance from the Camp Gan Israel Medical and Safety committees. - o Review and implement recommendations from the American Camp Association. - o Review and implement recommendations from Chabad of the Carolinas. - CGI is a branch of Chabad of Raleigh who are also following the guidance presented here in their use of the facility. - CGI has a plan for the possibility of repeated closures, G-d forbid, if persons associated with the facility or in the community become ill with COVID- 19. - Whenever possible, individuals will be outdoors, and socially distanced from each other. (being cognizant of the Carolina summer conditions) Please read the guidelines below for the specifics of this plan.